dbunic/REDIPS_table/readme.md

 ## What's REDIPS.table?

 REDIPS.table is a JavaScript library which enables dynamically merging and splitting table cells.
-It is possible to activate onmousedown event listeners on TD element to interactively mark cell with mouse button.
+It is possible to activate onmousedown event listeners on TD element to interactively mark cells with mouse button.

 ## Features